 Which ADHD Test is Best?

-Having taken all the traditional medical tests and surveys, and having done all of the computerized testing options available as well, I can say assuredly that the Insight Neurological Scans and testing we use inside Pediatric Experience Docs offices is by far the most valuable and helpful.
+Having taken all the traditional medical tests and surveys and having done all of the computerized testing options available as well, I can say assuredly that the INSiGHT Neurological Scans and testing we use inside PX Doc offices are by far the most valuable and helpful.

 That’s because it doesn’t focus solely on labeling and categorizing the type of ADHD and Sensory Processing Disorder challenges a child (or adult) is struggling with, but more importantly — it measures and shows exactly what’s causing them.